-When you’re ready to go again, walk one block over to Des Veoux Road, where you can catch the Tram, fondly called the ‘ding ding’ by locals, due to its adorable bell.
-The Tram may not be the fastest way to get around, but it sure is the most scenic.
+When you’re ready to go again, walk one block over to Des Voeux Road, where you can catch the tram, fondly called the ‘ding ding’ by locals, due to its adorable bell.
+The tram may not be the fastest way to get around, but it sure is the most scenic.

 Congratulations!
-You’ve now ridden the Escalator, conquered The Peak, and rode the Tram, all is one day.
+You’ve now ridden the Escalator, conquered The Peak, and rode the tram, all in one day.
 Not bad, cheapo!

 Tips for planning your Victoria Peak hike

-What to take: Lots of water, a hat, sunblock, mosquito repellant, toilet paper.
+What to take: Lots of water, a hat, sunblock, mosquito repellent, toilet paper.

-What to wear: Running shoes are fine; hiking boots not required.
+What to wear: Running shoes are fine; hiking boots are not required.

 Alternative routes: If you reach the top and are too tired to hike down, you can take the Peak Tram down, or take Bus 1 or Bus 15 from the Bus Terminal at the Peak Galleria down to Central.